-We welcome children and babies and provide a high chair and travel cot on request.
+We welcome children and babies and provide high chairs and travel cot and cot on request.
 Two well behaved dogs are welcome and we provide water bowl, poop bags and tags.

-Sauna and swimming pool is just 1/4mile walk away and community gym is 4.5 miles away.
+Community gym is 4.5 miles away.
+Golf course is just 3 miles away.
 We have arranged special deals with both so if you wish to make use of them please ask.

 We have electric car charging points so if you have an electric car you can charge it overnight ready for exploring the following day.